-In addition, a meeting fee in the amount of EUR 500 is paid to the Chairman of the Audit Committee for each Audit Committee meeting.
+In addition, a meeting fee in the amount of EUR 300 is paid to the Chairpersons and EUR 200 to members of the Committees for each Committee meeting.
 40 percent of the Board remuneration is paid in Optomed shares and 60 percent in cash.
 The remuneration will be paid once a year in August, after Optomed's H1 report has been announced.

-The Annual General Meeting decided to elect KPMG Oy Ab, a firm of authorized public accountants, as the Company's auditor.
+The AGM decided to elect KPMG Oy Ab, a firm of authorized public accountants, as the Company's auditor.
 KPMG Oy Ab has informed the Company that Authorized Public Accountant Tapio Raappana will continue as the auditor with principal responsibility.
-Auditor's remuneration will be paid in accordance with an invoice approved by the Company.